astroval0/SpectreLauncher/README.md

 7) it will then wait for a specific mem page to become available, that is the signal to make a post request to the backend with the users steamid. this is needed for logging in.

-if you do download, download the TEST release from the releases tab, simply just the EXE and run it.
+if you do download, download the 1.1 release from the releases tab, simply just the EXE and run it. this is how you will play the game.